Analyzing your prompt, please hold on...

 Developers can access any specific cell by passing its cell name to the Cells collection of the Worksheet class as an index.

-If you create a blank worksheet at start, the count of Cells collection is zero.
-When you use this approach to access a cell, it will check whether this cell exists in the collection or not.
-If yes, it returns the cell object in the collection otherwise, it creates a new Cell object, adds the object to the Cells collection and then returns that object.
-This approach is the easiest way to access the cell if you are familiar with Microsoft Excel but it’s the slowest one as compared to other approaches.
+If you create a blank worksheet at the start, the count of the Cells collection is zero.
+When you use this approach to access a cell, it checks whether the cell exists in the collection.
+If it does, the method returns the existing cell object; otherwise, it creates a new Cell object, adds it to the Cells collection, and then returns that object.
+This approach is the easiest way to access a cell if you are familiar with Microsoft Excel, but it is the slowest compared with the other approaches.

-You can access a worksheet’s maximum display range using MaxDisplayRange method of the Cells collection.
+You can access a worksheet’s maximum display range using the MaxDisplayRange method of the Cells collection.

 Analyzing your prompt, please hold on...